Women named in Beatles songs?

 • Lovely Rita & Sexy Sadie

-• Julia - John's cry from the heart to his mother.
+• Julia - A cry from the heart to John's mother.

-The Lucy that came from Julian’s imagination was strictly speaking a minor.
+Lucy came from Julian’s imagination and was strictly speaking a minor.
 Is Maggie Mae an interlude or a song?
 Trad the creator of her, anyway.
 Alex Alexander wrote Anna — he got two hits out of moaning about his girlfriend/wife/ex.

-And, whisper it, but the muse for Martha was Paul and Jane’s sheepdog.
-No shout out for Ms Asher herself, other than finger pointing in We Can Work It Out.
+The muse for Martha My Dear was Paul and Jane’s sheepdog.
+No direct shout-out for Ms. Asher herself, only finger-pointing in We Can Work It Out.
 (Thanks for that, Paul — and for mentioning the dog and Eleanor Bron but NOT ME!!
 Jane x).